Transport in South Korea: Subways

 South Korea's six largest cities — Seoul, Busan, Daegu, Gwangju, Daejeon and Incheon — all have subway systems.

 Seoul's subway system is the oldest system in the country, with the Seoul Station – Cheongnyangni section of Line 1 opening in 1974.

 Trams

 The first tram line in Seoul started operation between Seodaemun and Cheongnyangni in December 1898.
 The network was expanded to cover the whole downtown area (Jung-gu and Jongno-gu districts) as well as surrounding neighbourhoods, including Cheongnyangni in the east, Mapo-gu in the west, and Noryangjin across the Han River to the south.

 The networks reached its peak in 1941, but was abandoned in favor of cars and the development of a subway system in 1968.
 Seoul Subway Line 1 and Line 2 follow the old streetcar routes along Jongno and Euljiro, respectively.

-A new tram line is scheduled to open in Seoul in 2025, and openings are planned in Suwon and Seongnam in Gyeonggi-do, as well as in Busan and Daejeon.
+A new tram line, Wirye Line is scheduled to open in Seoul in 26 December 2026, and openings are planned in Daejeon and Ulsan.